-United States Conference on AIDS (USCA)
+United States Conference on HIV/AIDS (USCHA)

-The United States Conference on AIDS is proud to announce our 2020 meeting will be in San Juan, Puerto Rico on October 10-13.
+The United States Conference on HIV/AIDS is proud to announce our 2020 meeting will be in San Juan, Puerto Rico on October 10-13.
 NMAC is going to San Juan to bring A) much needed economic development, B) highlight HIV in the Latinx community, and C) to experience a city where English is the second language.

 On September 20, 2017 Hurricane Maria struck Puerto Rico and devastated the island.
 Eighteen months later, they still need economic development.
-According to the San Juan Convention Bureau, “USCA will provide jobs for over 1,000 people during the week of the conference.”
+According to the San Juan Convention Bureau, “USCHA will provide jobs for over 1,000 people during the week of the conference.”
 Tourism is the lifeblood for the region; however, people have not returned in the same numbers.
-Like NMAC did after Katerina, USCA is going to the island to support our friends and the economic development of the region.
+Like NMAC did after Katerina, USCH is going to the island to support our friends and the economic development of the region.
 We expect everyone from New Orleans to show-up and show-out for their colleagues in San Juan.

 Prior to selecting San Juan, NMAC confirmed with HRSA and CDC that their grantees could attend.
 The agency appreciates their support.
 Since San Juan is one of the prioritized jurisdictions, it’s a great opportunity to learn about their plans to end the epidemic.
 The meeting was delayed until October 10-13 to be away from the peak of hurricane season.
 New 2020 Program Partners include the Latino Commission on AIDS and the Prevention Access Campaign.